 The alternatives: Walk, run (you’ll live longer!), bike, public transit, carpool, hitchhike in remote areas.
 After all, you can afford a taxi in exceptional cases too, it’s not like you’re cut from civilization.
 And once you are more financially stable you can always buy a car.
 The harder thing is to sell a broken car 🙁

 From a Game of Self perspective, this is a good foundation for your hunter vs sheep cycles.
-If your car keeps breaking down it’s hard to avoid some sheep time because you probably cannot fix it and feel helpless is what invites the sheep in quicker than anything.
+If your car keeps breaking down it’s hard to avoid some sheep time because you probably cannot fix it yourself and feeling helpless is what invites the sheep in quicker than anything.

 On the other hand, scrambling your routines between being on foot or bike, public transit, carpooling and hitchhiking while on vacations is classic hunter behavior that will keep you energized, motivated, and entertained.